raganwald/cafeaulife/README.md

 ### a step in time

-Let's revist our intermediate result:
+Let's revisit our intermediate result:

     nw        ne